 To illustrate how Blossom Sky works in practice, we showcase two real-world use case stories from the financial services industry.

-Use Case Story: Virtual and Federated Data Lakehouse for Credit Scoring
+Use Case Story: A Federated Data Lakehouse for Credit Scoring

 Credit scoring is a process that evaluates the creditworthiness of a borrower based on their financial history, behavior and characteristics.
 Credit scoring is used by lenders, such as banks or fintech companies, to determine whether to approve a loan application, what interest rate to charge and what credit limit to offer.